 Copy the code displayed in the text box and paste into an HTML page to embed the video player on your own site.

 You can also grab your video embed code by going to Videos, clicking on the arrow tab to the right of the video and select the option Embed.

-Free accounts can embed the chat or Social Stream via the sidebar.
-Pro Broadcasting Accounts (including Free trials) get the fully functional sidebar including a video gallery widget, Social Stream and Chat.
-As you change the options for your embed, the screen will show you a preview of what your embed will look like and the code will update to reflect the selected options.
+Broadcasters can get the fully functional sidebar including a video gallery widget, Chat and Q/A. As you change the options for your embed, the screen will show you a preview of what your embed will look like and the code will update to reflect the selected options.

 Selecting the correct size for the player

 The player won't stretch, squeeze or otherwise distort your video.
 Your video will always be presented in the aspect ratio it is streamed to us at -- typically, this is 16:9 aspect ratio.
 The player will scale up or down the video to the maximum size it can play at within the embed dimensions, while preserving the aspect ratio of the original video.
 Where a player is embedded in a non-standard aspect ratio, black sections will appear on the top or sides of the video in order for the video to be presented in its original format.
 If you use the sizing tool in either of our embed screens, it will always calculate the perfect 16:9 aspect ratio.
 The embed configuration tools do not calculate for any other ratios besides 16:9, but you can easily calculate the appropriate size yourself.

 640 x 360 is a 16:9 aspect ratio.
 If you enter 640 width in the embed configuration tool, it will fill in a height of 360.

 Let's look at two examples of a player.
 One is embedded in the correct size: 640 x 360.
 If you look at the screenshot of the embedded player, you will notice the video fills the entire frame.